 Portulaca molokiniensis is a unique succulent with rounded, pale green leaves closely spaced in 4 rows towards the tips of upright corky stems.
 It grows up to 18 inches (45 cm) tall, branching profusely at or below the soil line to form a clump up to 20 inches (50 cm) in diameter.
 Stems are up to 0.8 inches (2 cm) in diameter.
 Leaves are thick, fleshy, and up to 2 inches (5 cm) long.
 The small, cup-shaped, yellow flowers appear in clusters at the end of stout stalks that rise above the foliage.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Portulaca plants tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
-These plants are excellent for high heat and drought tolerance, and will seed and spread themselves very well.
-Some control methods may be needed to keep portulaca plants from becoming invasive to areas where they are not wanted.
-These wonderful plants do spread easily and very well.
+Portulacas tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
+These plants are excellent for high heat and drought tolerance and will seed and spread themselves very well.
+Some control methods may be needed to keep Portulacas from becoming invasive in areas they are not wanted.
+However, these wonderful plants do spread easily and very well.

-Portulaca species such as Purslane require no attention at all when growing and flowering; however you should remove them from the garden before Portulaca have chance to set seed as they may take over the garden.
+These succulents require no attention at all when growing and flowering.
+However, you should remove them from the garden before Portulacas have a chance to set seeds, as they may take over the garden.
 You do not need to water often for proper Portulaca care.
-The cylindrical foliage of the Portulaca plants retains moisture very well, thus, regular watering is not needed.
-When they are watered, just a light watering will do, as their root zone is very shallow.
+The cylindrical foliage of the plants retains moisture very well.
+Thus, regular watering is not needed.
+When they are watered, just a light watering will do, as their root zone is shallow.